vishal-ramani/UBI-helm-module-example/documentation/README.md

 #### 7.1.1.2 UBI **application deployment** `argocd.3-applications.cluster.default.base.ubi-helm-ubi.yaml`

-This is the Argo CD application configuration `ubi-helm-ubi-helm.yaml` file, which was created automaticly by our module with the `igc gitops-module` command.
+This is the Argo CD application configuration `ubi-helm-ubi-helm.yaml` file, which was created automatically by our module with the `igc gitops-module` command.

 That `payload` directory is used as the `source.path` in that `Argo CD application` configuration as you see above.